-Giving trains a second lease of life beyond the scrapyard since 2022.
+We’ve been giving trains a second lease of life beyond the scrapyard since 2022.

 An Introduction to Rail Tags:

-My name is Aryan and I started Rail Tags as a passion project in 2022 to help preserve pieces of our rich railway history.
+I started Rail Tags in 2022 as a passion project to help promote upcycling within the UK rail industry and to preserve pieces of our rich railway history.

 Meet Sam, my good friend and Rail Tags’ Graphics Designer: